She Will Be Loved: Official version

 The second music video for "She Will Be Loved" premiered on MTV's TRL, on July 16, 2004.
-Directed by Sophie Muller, with original sequence by Johanna Bautista (Sweetheart Massive Attack) tells a sad love story, featuring a lovelorn socialite (Kelly Preston) and her rich, deadbeat, abusive husband (John Colton), whose relationship is juxtaposed with that of their daughter's (Corinne Carrey) relationship with a young man (portrayed by Adam Levine).
+Directed by Sophie Muller, with original sequence by Johanna Bautista (Sweetheart Massive Attack) tells a sad love story, featuring a lovelorn socialite (Kelly Preston) and her rich, deadbeat, abusive husband (John Colton), whose relationship is juxtaposed with that of their daughter's (Corinne Carrey) relationship with a young man (Levine).
 The younger man, however, constantly obsesses over his girlfriend's mother, understanding that, although she is constantly rejected by her husband and that her life is one of emotional anxiety, she is nonetheless beautiful and attractive, and possibly more so than his own girlfriend.

 The video is often compared to the 1967 film The Graduate, as it has similarities with the storyline between the daughter, the boyfriend and the mother.
 Adam Levine explained about the video: "Maybe take some beautiful shots from that movie, which is one of our favorite movies of all time".
 The music video was uploaded on the band's YouTube channel on June 16, 2009.
 The version of the song used in the video is the radio mix version found on the 10th anniversary edition of Songs About Jane.
-As of October 2024, the video has received over 796 million views.